gavin-bloom/kmeans-clustering/README.md

 # kmeans-clustering
-From scratch implementation of the unsupervised k-means clustering algorithm for n-dimensional features
+From scratch implementations in C++ and OCaml of the unsupervised k-means clustering algorithm for n-dimensional features.